 How long after having had sex is the taking of the morning after pill useful?

-Also known as emergency contraception, the "morning after pill" contains a high dose of hormones (found in daily birth control pills) to prevent pregnancy after sex that has occured when a birth control method failed or was not used.
+Also known as emergency contraception, the "morning after pill" contains a high dose of hormones (found in daily birth control pills) to prevent pregnancy after sex that has occured when a birth control method failed or wasn't used.
 Research suggests that though it is recommended that you take it within 72 hours after sex, it is moderately effective up to 120 hours (or five days) after sex.
 However, even though it's referred to as the "morning after pill," you don't have to wait for the sun to come up.
 The sooner it is taken, the more effective it is.
-Emergency contraception (EC) is not to be confused with RU-486 (mifepristone), a pill that causes medical abortion in pregnant women within 49 days from the first day of their last menstrual period.
+Emergency contraception (EC) isn't to be confused with RU-486 (mifepristone), a pill that causes medical abortion in pregnant women within 49 days from the first day of their last menstrual period.

 There are two forms of hormonal EC, and they may work in several ways: by delaying or inhibiting release of an egg (ovulation), preventing the egg and the sperm from meeting (fertilization), or keeping a fertilized egg from attaching to the uterine wall (implantation).
-If started within 72 hours of unprotected intercourse, progestin-only EC is more effective (89% efficacy) than combined hormonal pills that contain estrogen and progestin (75% efficacy).
+If started within 72 hours of unprotected intercourse, progestin-only EC is more effective (89 percent efficacy) than combined hormonal pills that contain estrogen and progestin (75 percent efficacy).
 Users are also less likely to have nausea and vomiting from taking progestin-only EC than from the combined regimen.
 The most common form of EC is called Plan B, and it contains progestin as its only hormonal ingredient.

 - cramping and abdominal pain